Sketch In, Sketch Out: Accelerating both Learning and Inference for Structured Prediction with Kernels: EXPERIMENTS

-In this section, we present experiments on synthetic and real-world datasets.
-In the following, SIOKR and ISOKR denote the models with sketching leveraged only on the inputs (respectively outputs).
-We focus on uniform sub-sampling \citep{rudi2015less} and $p$-SR/SG sketches \citep{elahmad22}, which are covered by our theoretical analysis.
-Results reported are averaged over 30 replicates, unless for the metabolite's experiments where 5 replicates are averaged.
+In this section, we present experiments on synthetic and real-world data sets.
+SIOKR and ISOKR denote the models with sketching leveraged only on the inputs (resp. outputs).
+Results are averaged over 30 replicates, unless for the metabolite's experiments (5 replicates).